sakurabis11/link-bot/README.md

 * /spotify - to get the details of song from spotify
 * /repo - to search repo from github
 * /broadcast - to broadcast a message to all bot users
+* /stats - to get the users of the bot
+* /
 ```

 ## CMD USAGE